CalvinTsangv1/load-balancer-server/README.md

 It is very simple!

-Step 1: clone this repo to your directory first
+Step 1: clone this repo to your directory first\n
 Step 2: Install Go Lang into your OS (link: https://go.dev/dl/ ) Step 3: Open Terminal and go to your directory
 Step 4: Type "go run ."